Alrysc/onb_docs/docs/onb_overview/enums/hit.md

 If a `Drag` is not defined in the `HitProps`, this flag will effectively do nothing.
 Using a `Drag` with `Direction.None`, including `Drag.None`, as its movement direction will not cause any of the above described behavior.
-Using a distance of `0` will also fail to do anything related to `Hit.Drag`.
 Negative distances will be treated as positive.

-!!! bug "Root and Drag"
-    In v2.0, while an Entity is Rooted, they cannot be forced to move, even by Drag.
-The movement will continue after Root has ended.
-This will be fixed in a future version.

 While under the Drag status, other statuses and reactions to certain hit flags will be continually requeued, only finally applying properly once the status ends.
 For example,